 Water-soluble vitamins are digested and then carried around the body directly by the bloodstream, and so can move about freely.

 Unfortunately, the downside of this is that they can quickly find themselves passed back out of the body via the kidneys.
 Therefore they need to be replenished on a daily basis.

-Lipid soluble vitamins (meaning fat-soluble) are dissolved in fat and found in foods such as dairy, butter, and oils.
+Lipid soluble vitamins (meaning fat-soluble) are dissolved in fat and found in dairy, butter, and oils.
 These vitamins cannot be easily transported in the watery rich bloodstream.
 Instead, these vitamins are taken directly to the intestine and broken down by acidic bile flowing in from the liver.

 Any excess Lipid soluble vitamins can be stored in fat cells in the liver.
-These vitamins can then be retrieved and used as and when the body requires them so do not need daily replenishment.
+These vitamins can then be retrieved and used as, and when the body requires them, so they do not need daily replenishment.

 A FEW HEALTH BENEFITS OF VITAMINS